stolostron/rhacm-docs/_pages/new_guide_setup.md

 ### Add a _symlink_ to the _modules_ folder

-You must add a `symlink` to the `modules` folder in your new folder, to resolve the conrefs.
+You must add a `symlink` to the `modules` folder in your new folder to resolve the conrefs.
 See the following steps:

-1. Open a terminal, and navigate to the new GitHub folder.
+1. Open a terminal and navigate to the new GitHub folder.

 2. Enter the following command:
    ```